Why Fit Matters More Than Absorbency

-If the overnight product is bunching up, twisting or sitting awkwardly by morning, that is not a child problem — it is a fit problem.
-And a poor fit is almost always the direct cause of leaks.
-Getting the sizing, positioning and fastening right makes a measurable difference to how products perform through the night.
+If the overnight product is bunching up, twisting, or sitting awkwardly by morning, that is not a child problem — it is a fit problem.
+A poor fit is almost always the direct cause of leaks.
+Getting the sizing, positioning, and fastening right makes a measurable difference to how products perform through the night.

 When a pull-up bunches at the legs or gaps at the waist, urine follows the path of least resistance — along the skin, under the cuff, and onto the sheet.
 The product itself may still feel relatively dry in the morning.
 That is the clearest sign that fit, not capacity, is the issue.